 Just imagine how ridiculous would it be to die because all of your survival food was eaten by squirrels!

 Some of the core animal safety rules are:

-- Always hang a bear bag (even when not in bear country – other critters could still eat your food).
+- Always hang a bear bag or bear canister (even when not in bear country – other critters could still eat your food).

 - Never keep food in your tent.